testingisdocumenting/znai/td-documentation-cli/documentation/snippets/code-snippets.md

 * Bash

 `MDoc` uses [prismjs](http://prismjs.com) library to provide syntax highlighting.
-It is not being executed inside the browser: syntax highlighting is done during HTML generation
+Note that it is not being executed inside the browser, but rather applied during HTML generation.

 # Title

+Use `title` property to specify a title.

+    ```javascript {title: "ReactJS Component"}
+    ...
+    ```

 ```javascript {title: "ReactJS Component"}
 import React, {Component} from 'react'